b099l3/Sunstone/README.md

 ## Getting Started

-This project uses ASDF to set up the Flutter version in [.tool-versions](.tool-versions)
+This project uses [asdf](https://asdf-vm.com/) to set up the Flutter version in [.tool-versions](.tool-versions)

 Then run one of the launch commands in VSCode

-This was built over a weekend some might not be the best code.
+This was built while I was in Oslo, so might not be the best code.